Advancing our Treatment for COVID-19

 Gelsolin’s unique role is to modulate this necessary inflammatory response so that what was intended to be a mechanism of healing does not become an instrument of long term morbidity or death.
 In extreme circumstances like those present in COVID-19, gelsolin can become dangerously depleted, leaving the body exposed to the ravages of an unrestrained immune response.

 Our approach is simply to supplement the protein which we have produced with a recombinant manufacturing process.
 This approach has been successful in over 20 animal models, including direct evidence of protection of the lungs.
 We recently completed a safety study in hospitalized pneumonia patients.
-Now we are ready to test this in severely ill COVID-19 patients.
+We are now testing this in severely ill COVID-19 patients.

 This human protein enhances the body’s ability to manage excess inflammation without suppressing immune function, unlike currently approved anti-inflammatory treatments.